yasutakatou/IMS/README.md

 ### Special Definition

-In the case of A mode, it defines the default incident registration destination when all the rules are not met.
+In the case of -reverse mode, it defines the default incident registration destination when all the rules are not met.

 ```
 DEFAULT	C025FKF3QJV	[Alert]